The Voice (American TV series) season 11: Week 1: Live Playoffs (Nov. 7)

 For the first time in The Voice history, playoff results were voted on in real-time, exclusively through Twitter and The Voice app.
 All 20 artists sang live and eight were eliminated by the end of the night.
 The Live Playoffs all aired in one episode due to coverage of the 2016 Presidential Election the next day.

+With the eliminations of Josh Halverson and Kylie Rothfield, they pitted each other in the Battles.

 Week 2: Top 12 (Nov.
 14 & 15)

 The Top 12 performed on Monday, November 14, 2016, with the results following on Tuesday, November 15, 2016.
 For the live shows this week, Garth Brooks was assigned as a mentor for final 12 contestants in all four teams.
 For this week, the bottom two artists compete for the Instant Save and one artist was eliminated.
 None of the artists reached the top 10 on iTunes, so no bonuses were awarded.

 Week 3: Top 11 (Nov.
 21 & 22)

 The Top 11 performed on Monday, November 21, 2016, with the results following on Tuesday, November 22, 2016. iTunes bonus multiplier was awarded to Sundance Head (#9).